Things to do in Skipsea, East Yorkshire

 On clear days, Skipsea is a delightful small village of around 600 inhabitants with its historic squat-towered Church of All Saints.

 The village has a modern school, a post office, general store, a café, hairdressers and a pub known as the Board Inn, right across from Village Farm.
-There is also a bookmakers and a fish and chip shop.

 In the centre of the village are a Methodist Chapel and a brown marble war memorial to those who died during the two world wars.